NICMx/FORT-validator/docs/incidence.md

 Altough this is mandatory, quite a few signed objects in the global RPKI ignore this rule and are simply BER-encoded.

-If not `ignore`d, Fort will report this incidence with the following error message:
+If not `ignore`d, FORT will report this incidence with the following error message at the validation log:

 ```
 <log level>: <offending file name>: '<object>' isn't DER encoded